Laura Fuentes

 • Baking powder: the secret ingredient to super fluffy pancakes.

 • Cinnamon: or pumpkin spice adds delicious fall flavor.
+Just like in my favorite Cinnamon Banana Pancakes.

 How to Make Pumpkin Banana Pancakes

-1. Mix the banana and pumpkin
+1. Mix the wet ingredients:

 5. Cook the pancakes